Multiple imputation for propensity score analysis with covariates missing at random: some clarity on within and across methods: Introduction

-A popular approach to handling missing data assuming MAR is multiple imputation (MI) \citep{rubin1987multiple}.
-We aim to bring some clarity on the consistency (or lack thereof) of several methods to combine MI with propensity score analysis that have been explored in the literature.
+Popular approaches to handling missing data assuming MAR include multiple imputation (MI) \citep{rubin1987multiple} and inverse probability of response weighting \citep{horvitz1952GeneralizationSamplingReplacement}.
+In this paper we focus on MI, which is flexible for handling missing covariates.
+We aim to bring some clarity on the \textit{consistency} (i.e., the property of yielding estimates that are close to the truth in large samples \footnote{The technical definition is that as sample size approaches infinity, the estimator converges in probability to the true value.}) or lack thereof of several methods to combine MI with propensity score analysis that have been explored in the literature.
 Among these, two extensively considered by methodologists \citep{hill2004ReducingBiasTreatment,mitra2016ComparisonTwoMethods,leyrat2019PropensityScoreAnalysis,ling2021HowApplyMultiple,leite2021ImputationMissingCovariate} are the \textit{within} and \textit{across} methods \citep[terms coined by][]{mitra2016ComparisonTwoMethods}.
-Both involve imputing the missing covariates; the within method implements the full propensity score analysis in each imputed dataset and pools treatment effect estimates, whereas the across method averages the estimated propensity scores across imputed datasets and uses the set of average propensity scores to obtain a single treatment effect estimate.
-A variant of the across method \citep[see][]{leyrat2019PropensityScoreAnalysis,ling2021HowApplyMultiple} averages the parameters of the propensity score model as well as the imputed covariate values across imputed datasets, and uses these to compute a single set of propensity scores.
+Both involve imputing the missing covariates; the \textit{within} method implements the full propensity score analysis in each imputed dataset and pools treatment effect estimates, whereas the \textit{across} method averages the estimated propensity scores across imputed datasets and uses the set of average propensity scores to obtain a single treatment effect estimate.
+A variant of the \textit{across} method \citep[see][]{leyrat2019PropensityScoreAnalysis,ling2021HowApplyMultiple} averages the parameters of the propensity score model as well as the imputed covariate values across imputed datasets, and uses these to compute a single set of propensity scores.
 And a completely different strategy is to impute the propensity score, explored in \cite{ling2021HowApplyMultiple}.

 Before discussing these various methods, a general note about the MI part: we presume that the imputation model includes all analysis variables so as to avoid uncongeniality with the analysis model \citep{meng1994MultipleimputationInferencesUncongenial}.
 Our discussion thus excludes some early investigations that do not use outcome data in imputing covariates in order to preserve the separation of the \textit{design} and \textit{analysis} steps in an observational study \citep{rubin2007DesignAnalysisObservational}; these include \cite{mitra2016ComparisonTwoMethods} and part of \cite{hill2004ReducingBiasTreatment}.
 Model uncongeniality generally results in bias because the imputation distorts the joint distribution of the analysis variables; in the current setting it turns out that not including the outcome in the imputation model is equivalent to assuming the covariate to be imputed is not a confounder \citep{seaman2014InverseProbabilityWeighting}.
 As for \textit{design}-\textit{analysis} separation concerns, we propose that one treat MI as an early step (step 0) that can be kept separate from both \textit{design} (step 1, which typically involves covariate balancing) and \textit{analysis} (step 2, which estimates effects using balanced data) -- rather than thinking of it as part of the design step.
 One way to ensure MI-design-analysis separation, for example, is to impute separately in each treatment group and split data access accordingly; then the data used for MI ($Z,X$ and $Y$, but one group at a time) allows neither covariate balancing nor effect estimation.